November 5, 2014

 A driver is given a route which he points out is impossible to complete without going over the 11 hrs driving and or 14 hrs on-duty DOT rule.
 If the driver reluctantly accepts the task because they fear the loss of their position or their job it could be considered coercion.
 Accidents and road side inspections with a citation will go hard on the carrier, especially if the driver challenges their citation because of coercion.

 Carrier Responsibility, compliance, Dirver's Daily Log, DOT, Driver Reponsibility, ELD, Exemption, Fleetmatics, FMCSA, Hours of Service Log, Hours-Of-Service, Inspections, Trucks, Uncategorized

 comliance, Compliance, DOT, Driver, ELD, FMCSA, hos, intersate trucking, logging

 For many of the carriers I know, you will be exempt from the ELD ruling if your Drivers use paper DOT RODS for not more that 8 days during each 30 day period.
 This exemption was made clear on August 31st 2016.

 FMCSA ELD Compliance Timeline

 Here’s a video on the goals of ELD’s

 Accident, BASIC, CSA 2010, discipline, DOT, drivers, Insurance, safety

 distance, Driver, faster, mph, slower, speed, time saved

 Delivery trucks are designed to perform better at 60 to 65 mph speed range.
-Doing so will enhance the likelihood of fewer breakdowns because of putting less stress on the drive train.
-That is why they arrive new and with the maximum speed limited to 60 or 65 mph.
+Manufacturers set their controls to limit speed to 65 mph.
+Doing so will enhance the likelihood of fewer breakdowns because of putting less stress on the drive train and fewer accidents becuse of the shorter stopping distance.
+This is a good example I found from the UK.

 DO THE MATH